shashank-yadav/glimpse-android/README.md

 <!--![Optional Text](/images/glimpse_logo.webp)-->

 ## About
+> You can read the [medium post](https://shashank7-iitd.medium.com/visualizing-stuff-using-augmented-reality-7a4979c71083) to get started

 This repository contains working code for [Glimpse](https://play.google.com/store/apps/details?id=com.glimpse.app).
 You can find the app on [Google Playstore](https://play.google.com/store/apps/details?id=com.glimpse.app) and take it for a test drive.
 The app can be used to have a look at 3D models of furniture or other home appliances.
 It's a fully functional app with following features:
 1. Complete phone based authentication workflow based on Firebase authentication